Major In Astronomy

 The Honors Program offers students of exceptional ability and interest in astronomy opportunities for research participation.
 Honors students work with a faculty advisor on a research project for academic credit.
 Certain graduate courses are open for credit toward the bachelor's degree.
 Students are accepted into the Honors Program by the Department's Honors Committee on the basis of recommendations from their advisors and other faculty members.
 Honors candidates submit a written report on their research project which, together with an oral comprehensive examination in the senior year, concludes the program which may lead to graduation "with honors (or high honors) in astronomy."

-Further information about advising and the Honors Program can be obtained by calling the Department of Astronomy office at (301) 405-3001.
+Further information about advising and the Honors Program can be obtained by emailing the Department astro-ug.

 Courses for Non-Science Majors